CMR 1.3.0

 • -B NUM Benchmarks the recognition algorithm for the created matrix with NUM repetitions.

-• -o FORMAT Format of output FILE; default: dense.
+• -o FORMAT Format of output; default: dense.

 Random Matrices

-The executable cmr-generate-random creates a random \( m \)-by- \(n\) binary matrix whose entries are chosen uniformly at random with a given probability \( p \).
+The executable cmr-generate-random creates a random \( m \)-by- \(n\) binary matrix whose entries are chosen uniformly at random with a given probability \( p \) and writes it to stdout.
 It can be called as follows, where \( m \) equals ROWS and \( n \) equals COLS.

 Options:

-• -o FORMAT Format of output FILE; default: dense.
+• -o FORMAT Format of output; default: dense.

 Random Perturbations

-The executable cmr-perturb-random modifies a matrix by applying a specified number of random perturbations of different types.
+The executable cmr-perturb-random copies the matrix from file IN-MAT to the file OUT-MAT after applying random perturbations.
 It can be called as follows.

 Options:

-• -o FORMAT Format of output matrix; default: same as input format.
+• -o FORMAT Format of file OUT-MAT; default: same as format of IN-MAT.

 • -0 NUM Turn NUM randomly chosen nonzero entries to 0s.